 When it comes to travelling pre and post trip, the best tips for solo travellers are to plan out your trip ahead of time, and coordinate with our office team for assistance and advice.
 We suggest that you try to stay as organised as possible, with all required info ready and available.
 Make sure you know where you’re going and how you’ll get there.

 Ideally, you’ll fly in the day before, or arrive early in the morning at the start of your trip.
 Dublin Airport is the easiest to get to and from in most cases.
-There are regular buses leaving directly from the airport to many major train stations like Belfast, Galway, Cork, Sligo and more.
-Or, head in to Dublin to take a train (either from Connolly Station or Heuston Station) to the meeting point.
+There are regular buses leaving directly from the airport to many major train stations like Belfast, Galway, Cork, Sligo, Limerick and more.
+Or, head in to Dublin city to take a train (either from Connolly Station or Heuston Station) to the meeting point.

 While on hiking trips, your guide will be equipped with a Delorme, while biking trips will have a second guide as well as a support vehicle for when you need a break from cycling!